AbdelrahmanRasheedAlOmari/Teiden/README.md

 ### Requirements

-The Python agent requires the following:
+The Python agent requires:
 - Python 3.9+
 - LangGraph 0.4.1+
 - Python libraries listed in `scripts/requirements.txt`

-The first time you run the agent, it will set up a Python virtual environment and install the necessary dependencies automatically.
+The first time you run the agent, it will set up a Python virtual environment and install dependencies automatically.

 ## Technical Architecture